wolfbiter/kane-quneo-mixxx/README.md

 touch for the left and right decks respectively.
 + Pressing the playscratch button toggles playscratch off (the play transport button is dark), which turns the rotaries into turntables for scratching.
++ Playscratch defaults to on unless otherwise specified.

 #####4) Vertical Sliders / Rhombus
 The rhombus serves as a bank to the vertical sliders.
 This means that pressing the rhombus will cycle through different